google-parfait/tensorflow-federated/docs/federated_core.md

   of elements.
 For example `int32*` represents an integer sequence.

 * **Named tuple types** (`tff.NamedTupleType`).
-These are TFF's way of constructing tuples and dictionary-liked structures that have a predefined number of *elements* with specific types, named or unnamed.
+These are TFF's way of constructing tuples and dictionary-like structures that have a predefined number of *elements* with specific types, named or unnamed.
 Importantly, TFF's named tuple concept encompasses the abstract equivalent of Python's argument tuples, i.e., collections of elements of which some, but not all are named,